h2r/pomdp-py/README.md

 Includes solvers, such as POMCP, OO-POMCP.
 Integrated with [`simple_rl`](https://github.com/david-abel/simple_rl).

 Can be used for POMDP related research, or if you want to formulate a problem as a POMDP as solve it.
-Just describe your problem in the `pomdp` format, and use an existing solver to solve it.

 There are existing repositories of POMDP implementation in Python.
-Currently, the additional value of this package is the object-oriented POMDP implementation, abstract pomdp implementation.
+Currently, the additional value of this package is the implementation of POMCP, object-oriented POMCP, object-oriented POMDP, abstract POMDP implementation, and an intuitive POMDP class hierarchy and interface.

 ## Getting started